 Documentation of official messages, such as emails or memos.

-Pay checks and stubs.
-To help you calculate how much compensation is owed to you as a result of the wrongful termination, these are important.
+Paychecks and stubs.
+These are important to help you calculate how much compensation is owed to you as a result of the wrongful termination.

 Coworker interviews.
 If your coworkers have encountered prejudice, abuse, or some form of unequal treatment, their statements may be highly useful to your situation.